 This blog comes to you from our bnb in Banff.
 It’s rather cute in a cold climate sort of way – all timber, conifers and a fire.
 It’s 9pm, still light outside and very cold.

-The road to Banff was an interesting one.
 After Revelstoke, we drove the Trans Canada Highway through Rogers Pass, set high at 1330 metres.
-The sights were spectacular.
-Can only imagine that the sights from the train (the rail line parallels the road) would be even better.
+The sights were spectacular and can only imagine that the sights from the train (the rail line parallels the road) would be even better.
 The small towns of Golden (on Kicking Horse River – love that name) and Field are further along and so glad we took Lonely Planet’s advice and veered off the highway to see these towns.

 We turned off the Trans Canada Highway, north onto Highway 93 aptly named Icefields Parkway and were treated to some simply stunning vistas; vast, white mountains, glaciers, frozen lakes and waterfalls.
 We found plenty of places to pull off the road, walk around and digest the views.
 Summer is coming and the ice is beginning to melt, yet much is still rock solid.